 We met during our time working at Sony Music Australia.
 Tam worked in the A&R team across a roster of 60+ local Australian acts, managed the in-house recording studio and event managed various album launch events and the yearly Sony Music ARIA Showcase.

-We’re an artist first company with a mission to empower independent artists by using our major label experience to help create engaging release campaigns that are a little different from the cookie-cutter mould that currently exists.
+We’re an artist-first company with a mission to empower independent artists by using our major label experience to help create engaging release campaigns that are a little different from the cookie-cutter mold that currently exists.

 Artists invest so much of themselves into creating music and we’re very passionate about offering a suite of services that are all-encompassing, giving us an avenue to nurture and develop local talent and assist them every step of the way in releasing new music!

-Our experiences span across radio, marketing, digital, publicity, A&R, artist development, label management, venue booking and publishing and we recognised very early on that combining our experiences and working to develop artists would be a huge part of our point of difference as an agency.
+Our experiences span radio, marketing, digital, publicity, A&R, artist development, label management, venue booking, and publishing and we recognised very early on that combining our experiences and working to develop artists would be a huge part of our point of difference as an agency.

 Coming from a label background, we recognise that our skill sets and knowledge isn’t readily available to up and coming artists, so we set out to structure the core function of our agency around educating artists in having all the necessary tools to make the right decisions and achieve success in their careers.